sansisimon/sansisimon/README.md

 ---

-I'm a **Data Analyst** with 6 years of experience in the financial sector, specialized in portfolio analysis, reporting, and process automation.
-Recently, I've expanded my technical toolkit with **Python, SQL, Power BI, Tableau**, and more, aiming to bridge business insight with data-driven solutions.
+Hello 👋🏽!
+I'm Sandra, **Data analyst** with 6 years of experience in the financial sector, specialised in portfolio analysis, reporting and regulatory.
+Recently trained in advanced analysis techniques (**Python, SQL, Power BI, Tableau**) to be able to translate business needs into data-driven solutions.
+With strong analytical skills and experience in demanding environments, teamwork and continuous learning.

 ---